Classification of singular Q-homology planes. I. Structure and singularities: Preliminaries

 First, for any smooth pair $(X,D)$ we define the \emph{bark of $D$}.
 For non-connected $D$ bark is a sum of barks of its connected components, so we will assume $D$ is connected.
 If $D$ is an snc-minimal resolution of a quotient singularity (i.e. $D$ is an admissible chain or an admissible fork) then we define $\Bk D$ as a unique $\Q$-divisor with $\Supp \Bk D\subseteq D$, such that In other case let $T_1,\ldots, T_s$ be all the maximal admissible twigs of $D$.
 (If $\ovk(X-D)\geq 0$ and $D$ is snc-minimal then all rational maximal twigs of $D$ are admissible, cf. \cite[6.13]{Fujita}).
 In this case we define $\Bk D$ as a unique $\Q$-divisor with $\Supp \Bk D\subseteq \bigcup T_j$, such that The definition implies that $\Bk D$ is an effective $\Q$-divisor with negative definite intersection matrix and its components can be contracted to quotient singular points.
-In fact all components of $\Bk D$ in its irreducible decomposition have coefficients smaller than $1$, so $D^\#=D-\Bk D$ is effective and $\Supp D=\Supp D^\#$.
+In fact all components of $\Bk D$ in its irreducible decomposition have coefficients at smaller than $1$, unless $D$ is an admissible chain or fork consisting of $(-2)$-curves.
+Thus if $D$ is not such a $(-2)$-chain or a $(-2)$-fork then $D^\#=D-\Bk D$ is an effective divisor with $\Supp D^\#=\Supp D$.